Restore An Old Car And Not Lose Money

 Initial Purchase

-If you happen to find several projects that interest you, the best thing to do is pick the one that best suits your skills.
-For instance, if you're a better mechanic than bodyman, choose a car that needs only mechanical work versus one that needs body repair.
+If you happen to find several projects that interest you, the best decision is to pick the one that best suits your skills.
+For instance, if you're a better mechanic than bodyman, choose a car that needs more mechanical work versus one that needs body repair.

 Exceptions To The Rule

-Sometimes a car is so rare or so valuable, it's worth the extra cost.
-Let's say you get a once-in-a-lifetime opportunity to buy a numbers-matching muscle car, then it's justified to over-pay.
-Original condition classic car projects command higher buying prices, but also command higher selling prices when completed.
+Original condition classic car projects will command higher buying prices, but also command higher selling prices when completed.

 Sourcing Parts